Georgia on My Mind: Ray Charles version and Georgia state connection

-In 1977, Robert Grossman, James Picker and Craig Whitaker created a clay animation short, Jimmy the C, in which U.S. President Jimmy Carter sings in Ray Charles' version of the song.
+In 1977, Robert Grossman, James Picker and Craig Whitaker created a clay animation short, Jimmy the C, in which U.S. President Jimmy Carter sings in Ray Charles's version of the song.

 In 1979, the song was designated the State Song of Georgia, and Charles was invited to perform it at the state capitol.

 The TV series Designing Women used an instrumental version of "Georgia on My Mind" as its opening theme.
 During the opening credits of the show's sixth season in 1991, Charles performed his version of the song live on piano while the show's main cast (Dixie Carter, Annie Potts, Julia Duffy, Jan Hooks and Meshach Taylor) watched him.

+Gladys Knight performed the song at the 1996 Summer Olympics opening ceremony held in Atlanta, Georgia as a tribute to the host state.

 In 2003, Rolling Stone magazine named the Ray Charles version of "Georgia on My Mind" the 44th greatest song of all time.

 The original lyrics, including the commonly excised introductory verse, are in the Georgia Code under license.